henriquebonfim/henriquebonfim/README.md

 ```
 #!bin/bash 💾
-💻 I'm Henrique and this is my humble workplace,
+💻 I'm Henrique and this is my humble workplace.
-💕 where I love to spend long hours of the day studying and writing codes,
+💕 I love to spend long hours of the day studying and writing codes,
 🏅 always trying to improve my skills and refresh my awareness of quality work and well-done codes...

 🎶 I also like to write and create some songs,